Labelling of Genetically Engineered Foods in Canada Factsheet

 Looking for related documents?

 Search for related documents in the Guidance Document Repository

 Health Canada and the Canadian Food Inspection Agency (CFIA) carry joint responsibility for federal food labelling policies in Canada under the Food and Drugs Act.
-Health Canada is responsible for setting food labelling policies with respect to health and safety matters (i.e., nutritional content, special dietary needs, etc.).
+Health Canada is responsible for setting food labelling policies with respect to health and safety matters (e.g., nutritional content, special dietary needs, allergens, etc.).
 This applies to all foods, including foods that have been derived through genetic engineering.
 CFIA is responsible for the development of non-health and safety food labelling regulations and policies and enforcement of all food labelling legislation.
 The CFIA sets standards for Canadian food labels so that they will be truthful and not misleading.
 These standards help consumers to make informed choices about the foods they eat.

 There have been three major consultations since 1993 in Canada on the labelling of novel foods derived from genetic engineering.
 Based on these consultations, a set of guidelines were developed.
-They reflect a general consensus to:

 Mandatory labelling for foods, including genetically engineered foods, can be required by Health Canada where there are health or safety concerns that could be mitigated through labelling, or to highlight a significant nutritional or compositional change.

 Voluntary labelling is permitted in order to provide consumers with information that is not related to the safety of the product.
 To facilitate the use of such voluntary labelling, the Canadian government supported the development of a national standard to provide guidance on the voluntary labelling of products of genetic engineering.